Our Team | EFEIA

 Administrative & Financial Manager

-She leads financial planning and resource management at EFEIA, ensuring the foundation’s research is both scientifically meaningful and fiscally responsible.
-An experienced engineer and co-founder of NOXTAK, her personal experience with electrohypersensitivity was the catalyst behind SPIRO® technology.
-With expertise spanning telecoms, innovation, and operational strategy, she brings a unique combination of technical knowledge, personal insight, and organizational discipline to EFEIA’s mission.
+She leads financial planning and resource management at EFEIA, ensuring the foundation's research remains both scientifically rigorous and operationally sustainable.
+An engineer and co-founder of NOXTAK, her personal experience with electrohypersensitivity was the catalyst behind SPIRO® technology.
+Her background spans telecommunications, innovation management, and operational strategy, combining technical knowledge and organizational discipline in service of EFEIA's mission.

 Luis Miguel Valdés, MD